roach-codes/PicVista/README.md

 ## Status

-Since September 2022, Dummygram has been a project that the team is passionate about and committed to making excellent.
+Since September 2022, PicVista has been a project that the team is passionate about and committed to making excellent.
 They put the project on GitHub from the beginning to work together with the community and welcome contributions from others.

-The team has clear priorities and ongoing work to improve Dummygram, but they also focus on making it look unique and attractive.
+The team has clear priorities and ongoing work to improve PicVista, but they also focus on making it look unique and attractive.
 They have a great sense of design and want the app to stand out from other similar apps.
 Using ReactJS, they can add custom styles and create a fun and exciting experience for users.

-Overall, the Dummygram team loves what they do and wants to make the app visually stunning and enjoyable for everyone!
+Overall, the PicVista team loves what they do and wants to make the app visually stunning and enjoyable for everyone!

 ## Features

-**User Authentication:** DummyGram includes a user authentication system, allowing users to create accounts, log in, and log out securely.
+**User Authentication:** PicVista includes a user authentication system, allowing users to create accounts, log in, and log out securely.
 This feature ensures that only authenticated users can access and interact with the app.

 **Posts:** Users can create posts and share them with others.
 Posts can include various types of content, such as images, videos, or text.
 Users can upload media files from their devices or provide URLs for online content.
 These posts are displayed in a feed-like format.

-**Commenting:** DummyGram enables users to comment on posts.
+**Commenting:** PicVista enables users to comment on posts.
 Users can write and submit comments on individual posts, engaging in conversations and discussions with other users.

 **Like Feature:** Users can express their appreciation for posts by liking them.
-This feature allows users to show their support and interest in specific content shared on DummyGram.
+This feature allows users to show their support and interest in specific content shared on PicVista.

-**Delete Functionality:** DummyGram allows users to delete their own posts.
+**Delete Functionality:** PicVista allows users to delete their own posts.
 This feature provides users with control over their content, enabling them to remove posts they no longer wish to keep on the platform.

-**Frontend Framework:** The user interface of DummyGram is built using ReactJS, a popular JavaScript library for building interactive user interfaces.
+**Frontend Framework:** The user interface of PicVista is built using ReactJS, a popular JavaScript library for building interactive user interfaces.
 ReactJS allows for efficient rendering of components and provides a smooth and responsive user experience.

-**Backend and Data Storage:** DummyGram utilizes Firebase as the backend service for storing user data, posts, and comments.
+**Backend and Data Storage:** PicVista utilizes Firebase as the backend service for storing user data, posts, and comments.
 Firebase provides a scalable and reliable platform for handling backend functionalities and offers real-time database capabilities, ensuring efficient data storage and retrieval.

 # Table of Contents